ebonnal/streamable/README.md

 assert list(status_codes_ignoring_resolution_errors) == [200, 404]
 ```

-It has an optional `finally_raise: bool` parameter to raise the first catched exception when upstream's iteration ends.
+It has an optional `finally_raise: bool` parameter to raise the first catched exception when iteration ends.

 ## `.truncate`
 Stops the iteration: